x

 Timeline and organisation

-This growth and extension of the program was made possible in 2020 when Realdania formed a partnership with Local Government Denmark and the five Danish regions – ensuring DK2020 a total funding of DKK 45 mill (appr. €6 mio.) that made it possible to invite all Danish municipalities to join.
-Simultaneously, five geographical organizations with specialist competencies were established to provide advice and consultancy on a regional level.
-From the beginning in 2019, C40 and green think tank CONCITO have assisted as knowledge partners and project secretariat.
+An extension of the programme was made possible in 2020 when Realdania formed a partnership with Local Government Denmark and the five Danish regions – ensuring DK2020 a total funding of DKK 45 mill (appr. €6 mio.) that made it possible to invite all Danish municipalities to join.

 Green marks the municipalities that have now completed their climate action plans.
 Choose a municipality on the map below to view the municipality's climate action plan.